In the ever-changing world of sales, you’ve probably seen the term ‘social selling’ floating around.

 This one’s for you, employers.
 A lot of companies still don’t allow employees to use social media while they’re at work, believing it results in a loss of time and a lack of productivity.

 In doing so, employers are taking away what is quickly becoming the salesperson’s most valuable asset – access to a social network.
-The same study showed companies that use social sellers reported a 41.2% increase in revenue, comparatively.
+The same study showed companies that encourage social selling reported a 41.2% increase in revenue, comparatively.

 7. 39% of salespeople said social selling reduced the amount of time they had to spend researching potential leads (eMarketer)